tasket/Qubes-vpn-support/README.md

 6. Add the `qubes-firewall-user-script` and `rc.local` files to /rw/config and make them both executable.

-Operation is simple: Just link other VMs to the VPN VM and start them.
+Operation is simple: Just link other VMs to the VPN VM and start them!

-Notes on qubes-firewall-user-script
+Using clients other than openvpn
 -
-This builds on the internal rules already set by Qubes 3.x firewall in a Proxy VM, and puts the VM in a very locked-down state for networking.

-There are no hard-coded IPs and the OUTPUT controls VPN traffic by group ID.
-So if your VPN provider has dozens of IPs randomly-assigned via DNS or uses a client other than openvpn then no editing of the firewall script should be necessary.

-Group ID can be easily assigned to VPN client with /rw/config/rc.local like this:
+The main issue with using another client is how you run it.
+You can add a systemd .service file to /rw/config/vpn and adjust rc.local to use that instead.
+See the supplied openvpn-client.service file as an example of running under the `qvpn` group.
+You may also run it directly from rc.local like so (using opevpn as an example):
 ```
 groupadd -rf qvpn
 sleep 2s
 sg qvpn -c 'openvpn --cd /rw/config/openvpn/ --config openvpn-client.ovpn \
 --daemon --writepid /var/run/openvpn/openvpn-client.pid'
 ```

-...or you can add a "Group=qvpn" line to the Service section of your systemd openvpn-client.service file (see the included .service file and rc.local).
+Passing the DNS addresses to `qubes-vpn-handler.sh` is another issue: If your client doesn't automatically pass `foreign_option` vars in the same format as openvpn, then use the `vpn_dns` environment variable as explained in the script comments.

+Since it is the job of a VPN vendor to focus tightly on __link__ security, you should be wary of VPN clients that try to manipulate iptables directly to secure the system's overall communicatios profile; It is unlikely they take Qubes' network topology into account.
+Normally, security should be added to a VPN setup from the OS or specialty scripts (like these) or by the admins and users themselves.

+Notes on qubes-firewall-user-script
+-
+This builds on the internal rules already set by Qubes 3.x firewall in a Proxy VM, and puts the VM in a very locked-down state for networking.

+There are no hard-coded IPs as traffic is controlled by group ID.
+So even if your VPN provider has dozens of IPs randomly-assigned via DNS or uses a client other than openvpn then no editing of the firewall script should be necessary.

 Also, local traffic to and from tun0 and vif+ is disallowed, as well as incoming icmp packets.